SJay-9613/FD-LDM/README.md

-# FD-LDM
+# FF-LDM
-This is the official realization of FD-LDM.
+This is the official realization of FF-LDM.
 The code is being organized and will be uploaded shortly.